Often, severely obese patients who do not successfully lose weight despite diet and lifestyle efforts opt to do bariatric surgery.

 The entire procedure will take about an hour under general anaesthesia, which means you’ll be asleep during the surgery.

-How does gastric sleeve gastrectomy work?
+How does gastric sleeve gastrectomy work in Singapore?

 Gastric sleeve gastrectomy helps in weight loss via two ways: